-Mr. Miller made a motion to approve the Resolution supporting the North Carolina Ports Authority's grant application for the US DOT's FY'19 Better Utilizing Investments to Leverage Development (BUILD) and Infrastructure for Rebuilding America (INFRA) programs to fund container gate improvements at the Port of Wilmington.
-Mr. Rivenbark seconded the motion, and carried it unanimously.
+Mr. Bennett made a motion to approve the Resolution supporting the North Carolina Ports Authority's grant application for the US DOT's FY 19 Better Utilizing Investments to Leverage Development (BUILD) and Infrastructure for Rebuilding America (INFRA) programs to fund container gate improvements at the Port of Wilmington.
+Ms. Williams seconded the motion, and it carried unanimously.